poiyomi/PoiyomiDocs/docs/general/locking.md

 ---
 import PoiVideo from '@site/src/components/PoiVideo'

+Poiyomi Shaders includes some back-end systems that are built with the intention of keeping your workflow optimized in Unity.
+This page will explain the importance of the Shader Locking feature, as well as how to animate Material Properties on your terms.

 ## Shader Locking

 At the top of a shader, there's a button labeled `Lock In Optimized Shader`.
 Pressing this will lock the shader, graying out any options that have not been marked for animation.
 This may take a few seconds to complete.